grafana/grafana/docs/sources/plugins/developing/backend-plugins-guide.md

 # Backend plugins

-Backend plugin is a new type of plugin in Grafana.
-Once Grafana introduced an alerting feature, external plugins need a backend component that the Grafana server can query for evaluating alert rules.
-So the main purpose and motivation for backend plugins is alerting.
-But this new plugin type can be used for achieving different goals such as queries cache, proxy, custom authentication methods and others.
+Backend plugins are a new type of plugin in Grafana.
+Once Grafana introduced the alerting feature, external plugins needed a backend component for the Grafana server to execute queries for evaluating alert rules.
+So the main purpose and motivation for backend plugins was alerting.
+But this new plugin type can be used for achieving different goals such as query caching, request proxying, custom authentication methods, and more.

 ## General information
-Backend plugin feature implemented with [HashiCorp plugin system](https://github.com/hashicorp/go-plugin) which is a is a Go plugin system over RPC.
-Grafana server is launching plugin as a subprocesses and communicating over RPC.
-This approach has a number of benefits from Grafana perspective:
+The backend plugin feature is implemented with the [HashiCorp plugin system](https://github.com/hashicorp/go-plugin) which is a is a Go plugin system over RPC.
+Grafana server launches each plugin as a subprocesses and communicates with it over RPC.
+This approach has a number of benefits:

 - Plugins can't crash your grafana process: a panic in a plugin doesn't panic the server.
 - Plugins are easy to develop: just write a Go application and go build (or use any other language which supports gRPC).